How to Hook up Solar Panels to RV Batteries

 The lead-acid battery produces a voltage only when it receives a charge.
 In RV solar setups, the solar panels provide that charge via the charge regulator.
 The amount of charge a battery can store is determined by the size of positive and negative plates and the amount of electrolyte in the battery.
-This storage capacity is denoted as the amp-hour (Ah) rating of the lead-acid battery.
-The higher the amp hours of a battery, the longer it will last for a given load.
+This storage capacity is denoted as the lead-acid battery’s amp-hour (Ah) rating.
+The higher the battery amp hours, the longer it will last for a given load.

 Types of Lead-Acid Batteries

 There are two main types and three sub-categories of the lead-acid battery.
 The two main types include:

 - Starting Battery: The starting, also called cranking, battery delivers quick bursts of energy and is ideal for starting engines.
 In addition, they have more plate counts with thinner composition.

 - Deep Cycle Battery: The deep cycle battery has less instant voltage and current, but they promise long-term energy delivery.
 They have thicker plates and can last longer than starting batteries.
 Deep cycle batteries provide enough energy for RV solar panels and marine applications.

-Besides the main types, there’re three versions of the lead-acid battery.
+Besides the main types, there are three versions of the lead-acid battery.
 These are: